Someone just took a lot of money from Isaac Benzadon’s PayPal account without his permission — and he wants it back.

 - Make sure to have anti-malware/virus protection on your computer

 If you’re just freewheeling around the internet with no virus protection on your computer, you’re definitely at risk.
 Hackers and internet miscreants are improving their skills every day to steal your information and cash.
 You can combat these predators with an up-to-date security system installed on your computer.

 If someone hacked into your PayPal account and took money from you, it’s critical to file a police report.
 Benzadon says he was discouraged from doing this because of the coronavirus pandemic.
 Don’t be discouraged.
 If someone steals $1,200 from you in any form, it’s a crime and it’s essential to make an official complaint with the authorities.
 Visit your local police department to file the report.

 - File a fraud report with your bank

 In the case of PayPal, when a theft occurs, the account allows access to the user’s bank account.
 It’s important to file a fraud report with your bank to document that the debit from your PayPal account was an unauthorized transaction — a crime.

 - Be persistent

 Remember, many companies have little obstacles intentionally installed to rebuff your self-help efforts.
-If you follow Christopher’s guidance to fix your own consumer problem, you’ll be able to dodge many of those roadblocks.
+If someone took money from your account, follow Christopher’s guidance to fixing your own consumer problem, use our PayPal executive contacts and you’ll be able to dodge many of those roadblocks.
 (Michelle Couch-Friedman, Elliott Advocacy)